 Over the ten levels on offer in ‘Escape Doodland’, my skills, and my patience, were tested.
 I enjoyed making my way to each checkpoint and was intrinsically motivated by the percentage score at the top of the screen which indicated how much of the level I had completed.
 I found, at times, it was a case of memorising parts of the level in order to beat the monster to the end.
 This is one of the elements of the game which I find does disappoint.
 It negated the opportunity to develop skill or expertise, it just encouraged me to retry often enough to remember each section from one checkpoint to another.

 The other area of the game I wish had been improved is the story-telling.
-With a plethora of platforming titles available across all gaming consoles, I believe it is important to offer the complete gaming experience at every opportunity.
+With a plethora of platforming titles available across all gaming consoles, I believe it is important to offer a complete gaming experience at every opportunity.
 At no point was I informed of why there was a dragon chasing me, who my character was, and why he suffers so badly from flatulence.
 With unusual inclusions such as these, the need for context has never been more important, and ‘Escape Doodland’ is lacking in that department.

 There are elements of ‘Escape Doodland’ that were inspiring, and parts that I was baffled by.
 With such good level design, some of the best I have seen in 2018, it seemed a shame to not compliment this with equally impressive story-telling and gameplay mechanics.
 I was able to look past the crass nature of the ‘Doodlers’, and underneath is a platforming title which harkened me back to my days as a child playing Rayman.
 It could have been as good as this, and would have been, had it not been for a lack of creativity – something that seems rather unusual given the truly breathtaking artistry which is on display here.
 For some, ‘Escape Doodland’ will be enough, and for others, they will be left wondering what could have been.